tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/html-css/ccss-notes.md

 `position: absolute`: The element is **removed** from the normal document flow, and no space is created for the element in the page layout.
 `position: absolute` elements need a relative parent.
 And if it doesn’t have an ancestor element that is positioned relative then it takes the browser window.
 If it has multiple relative ancestors elements, it will position based on the closest relative parent element.

-- `position: fixed` elements are taken _out_ of the flow of the page.
+- `position: fixed` elements are _also taken out of the flow of the page_.
 Giống `absolute` nhưng không cần parent element.
 It does not move when you scroll.
 Example: call zalo, hình ảnh quảng cáo
-- `position: sticky;` is just a little different than fixed.
-It will stay in its normal flow until it reaches a spot that you have defined.
+- `position: sticky;` is a hybrid of relative and fixed positioning.
+It behaves like a position: relative element until it reaches a specified offset (e.g., top: 0), at which point it becomes position: fixed relative to the viewport.
 Example: sticky header
+  * Sticky elements remain within the normal document flow until they become "stuck."
+This means they don't cause content to overlap in the same way fixed elements can.

 Khi dùng `fixed` and `absolute` thì block elements sẽ không còn width 100% nữa mà mình phải tự set.